gullwings13/stoc-play/README.md

 - Allow user to search for specific stock
 - Allow user to buy stock (virtually at current price) (putting into their portfolio)
 - Allow user to sell stock (virtually at current price) (removing from their portfolio)
+- Store portfolio and current cash balance in local storage
 - Allow user to see current value of portfolio

 #### PostMVP

 - Allow user to see individual and whole portfolio performance over time
-- Store portfolio and current cash balance in local storage
 - See historical stock prices
 - Graph stock prices (individual, portfolio)
-- Add game mode
+- Add Rick and Morty game mode (a more gameified version of the app set in Rick and Morty Universe)
-- Game mode would include following potential features
+- Game mode would include following potential features:
 - Interface with Rick and Morty API
 - Travel to rick and morty locations
 - Sell rick and morty objects (mapped to select few stocks at random points in time (historical stock price))